 On Christmas, I was told to wear a Santa hat and refused.
 When my supervisor insisted, I replied that I would not wear it because I am not Christian and do not feel comfortable with it.
 The issue was dropped.
 (A year later, another teacher was fired and the official reasons were that he didn’t show up to the optional Christmas event and did not dress up for Halloween.)

 That same year, the school arranged a Christmas dinner for the entire staff at the Irish pub in the foreigner-friendly area.
-Of course, we had to pay our own way.
+Of course, we had to pay our own way, and a $25 dinner (plus cost of drinks) is not affordable when your monthly salary is $750.
 But at least the school provided transportation instead of having to take the public buses for an hour and a half.
 Somehow we ended up at a club down at the end of the infamous prostitution street, with many of our Chinese staff tagging along.

 Prior to the graduate school party, our small department went out for a wonderful lunch at a fancy Cantonese restaurant.
-Upon returning to campus, the administration building was converted into a Christmas festival of sorts — there was a large tree with decorations and presents at any rate.
+Upon returning to campus, the administration building was converted into a Christmas festival of sorts — there was a large tree with decorations and presents.

 The party itself was confusing, mostly as it was all in Chinese.
 I was the only foreign staff member present and the only foreign students were six PhD candidates from Pakistan who were excited that someone who spoke English, i.e. me, was at the party.
 We watched and wondered at what was going on around us.
 We enjoyed conversation and the snacks that were passed around.